collective/collective.js.jqsmartTruncation/README.rst

 collective.js.jqsmartTruncation
 ===============================

-Truncate text in to the width of his container with the JQuery plugin smart Truncation
+Truncate text into the width of his container with the JQuery plugin smart Truncation

 Usage
 -----